akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 ### **Workspace** Interface

 * In real-time mode, data is visualized as it arrives.
 To display data in this mode, select the appropriate metric or query column in the **Real-time** interface.
 In the **Details** interface, you can choose **Count**, **Sum**, or **Average** functions.
-For numeric values, any of these functions can be selected; for string data, sum and average calculations are not available. &lt;a href="media/view/real-time.gif" target="_blank"&gt;Screencast&lt;/a&gt;
+For numeric values, any of these functions can be selected; for string data, sum and average calculations are not available.

 ![Real-time](media/view/real-time.png)

 * In historical view, data is displayed for a previous observation period.
-To do this, select a metric or query column and specify a range in the **History** interface; when selecting the **Custom** field, a more detailed range selection is possible.&lt;a href="media/view/history.gif" target="_blank"&gt; Screencast&lt;/a&gt;
+To do this, select a metric or query column and specify a range in the **History** interface; when selecting the **Custom** field, a more detailed range selection is possible.

 ![History](media/view/history.png)